 Road trips come in all shapes and sizes.
 You might be driving across the country with friends, or you could be on a family vacation, or maybe you’re off on a solo adventure.
 Whatever the case may be, road trips can be exciting, life-changing experiences.
 But then, you must prepare properly for the days or even weeks you plan on spending on the road.
 You’ve probably thought about the snacks and books you want to bring, but you may not have considered all of the unexpected car issues you may encounter on the route when it’s already too late.
 The best practice is to always be prepared for any eventuality.
 Here are some ways you can get your car in prime condition for the long journey ahead.
+And for those who prefer winter vacations, be sure to check out the best skiing in Idaho.

 - Check and optimize the A/C system.